yeasy/learning_pickleball/13_double_strategy_en.md

 ## Key Points

 * Positioning: try to stay near the net to hit the ball, and try to keep the opponents in the back court;
 * Protection of the middle ball: The middle position protection between the two players should be negotiated in time.
-When both of them can return the ball well, the forehand player or the higher level player should have the priority to return.
+When both of them can return the ball well, the forehand player or the higher skill level player should have the priority to return.
 * Protection of the backcourt ball: The backcourt ball should be handled by the one close to the backcourt or the one with faster footwork to catch the ball.